The 8 Best Free VPNs For NZ in 2020 (Tested Oct. 2020)

-VPNs have no doubt become the absolute necessity of Kiwis due to the recent cybersecurity threats that have surfaced in New Zealand.
-If you don’t know what we’re talking about, we’re basically referring to the medical data breach that compromised the privacy of 1 million New Zealanders.
+Therefore, VPNs have no doubt become the absolute necessity of the New Zealanders.
+The medical data breach that compromised the privacy of 1 million New Zealanders in August 2019 is another illustration of what we are talking about.

-To make your life a whole lot easier, we have come up with a list of 7 of the best free NZ VPNs that offer decent features and are also highly recommended by folks in NZ.
+To make your life a whole lot easier, we have come up with a list of 8 of the best free VPNs NZ that offer decent features and are also highly recommended by folks in NZ.

-To ensure you get the best possible experience when using free VPNs in NZ, we’ll kick off this list with Surfshark that offers a 7-days free trial along with extensive 30-days money-back guarantees, and then we’ll move on to other best free VPN NZ.
+To ensure you get the best possible experience when using free VPNs in NZ, we’ll kick off this list with Surfshark that offers a 30-days money-back guarantee, and then we’ll move on to other best free VPN NZ.

-Surfshark, despite launching only around a year ago, has quickly climbed up to the ranks of the top-rated providers in the VPN industry.
+Surfshark, despite being launched just a year ago, has quickly climbed up to the ranks of the top-rated providers in the VPN industry.
 It has a network of 1,040+ servers in 60+ countries, which is just perfect for unblocking hard to access geo-restricted services like Netflix.

-Another reason why we highly recommend Surfshark over other VPNs in this list is that it offers unlimited bandwidth.
+Another reason why we highly recommend Surfshark over other New Zealand VPNs in this list is that it offers unlimited bandwidth.
 So if you’re into heavy VPN usage, Surfshark is just what you need.

 In terms of security features, Surfshark comes with MultiHop, CleanWeb, Camouflage Mode, split-tunneling, killswitch, and more.
 Another thing that’s super cool about Surfshark is that it offers a legit no logs policy.

-You can try out this amazing VPN for 7-days by simply providing your credit card details.
-You’ll be able to test out all of its features of this free VPN for NZ without paying a single dime until your trial ends.
+You can try out this amazing VPN for 30-days risk-free.
+You’ll be able to test out all the features of this free VPN for NZ without risking a single dime.

 Next up, we have Windscribe.
 This one is a totally free VPN service that offers 10 GB of limited monthly bandwidth.
 This might not seem much, especially if you stream HD quality movies online.
 However, it is still plenty compared to other alternatives with even more stringent bandwidth caps.